wilofice/dahomey/test/functional/test-shell.md

 >>> test.options.nocleanup = True
 >>> test.shutdown()
-20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Stopping nodes 20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Not cleaning up dir /path/to/dahomey_func_test_XXXXXXX on exit 20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Tests successful
+20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Stopping nodes 20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Not cleaning up dir /path/to/danxome_func_test_XXXXXXX on exit 20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework (INFO): Tests successful
 ```

-The following utility consolidates logs from the dahomeyd nodes and the
+The following utility consolidates logs from the danxomed nodes and the
-underlying `DahomeyTestFramework`:
+underlying `DanxomeTestFramework`:

-* `/path/to/dahomey/test/functional/combine_logs.py
+* `/path/to/danxome/test/functional/combine_logs.py
-  '/path/to/dahomey_func_test_XXXXXXX'`
+  '/path/to/danxome_func_test_XXXXXXX'`

 ## 6. Custom `TestShell` parameters

 The `TestShell` object initializes with the default settings inherited from the
-`DahomeyTestFramework` class.
+`DanxomeTestFramework` class.
 The user can override these in
 `TestShell.setup(key=value)`.

 **Note:** `TestShell.reset()` will reset test parameters to default values and